 Facebook, Google+, Twitter, Instagram and other rising social networks give brands unprecedented access to directly to their consumers.
+I suggest highly recommended reading for website accessibility requirements.

 Previously, companies would have to rely on mailing lists, costly ad campaigns, or word of mouth to promote their products and services.
 If they wanted to get feedback from their clients, bulky surveys, in person interviews, or feedback forms were some of the best options around.
 Now, all a brand needs to do is to post something on a social network and it can be seen by potentially millions of customers.